Maryland foster care and adoption guidelines

-Prospective parents in Maryland can be single, married, or part of a same sex couple.
+Prospective parents in Maryland can be single or married, including same-sex couples.
 Some families have birth children, and some don’t.
 Maryland families don't have to be wealthy to be approved to adopt or provide foster care for a child.
 All that is necessary is for them to have sufficient financial resources to provide adequate care for a child and to meet the family’s financial responsibilities.
 Families don’t have to own a home either; they can be renters.

 According to state regulations, Maryland families who want to become adoptive or foster care families must complete a minimum of 27 hours of training.

 Also, please note that if you are considering a domestic adoption, you don’t have to be a US citizen but you must be a legal resident in the country.

 There are no fees involved when adopting or fostering a child through your local department of social services.

 However, when working with private agencies, there may be fees.
 These fees may be applied based on a sliding scale according to your family income.
 There is no state cap on fees in Maryland, so private agencies are free to set their fees upon their discretion.

 In many cases, the child’s state may reimburse families or pay directly to the agency for some or all the fees associated with the placement and finalization of adoption.